-- Weatherization Specialists (Field/Technical) - Weatherization Specialist (Field/Technical In Training)
+• 2 Weatherization Specialists (Field/Technical)

-Qualifications:

-The qualifications of the Field Monitors (Technical Monitors) include extensive experience with the weatherization program as well as extensive building science knowledge.
-The Field/Technical monitors have several BPI certifications (including HEP QCI), Weatherization Assistant Training Certificate, as well as multiple WV WAP specific certifications that are now superseded by HEP or other state/national certifications, but still provide a strong foundation of knowledge; (Energy Auditor, Quality Control Inspector, multiple HVAC certifications) as well as attendance to regional and national energy conferences.
-The Field Monitor in training is currently attending trainings at Community Housing Partners (CHP) in Christiansburg, VA, to prepare for Energy Auditor and Quality Control Inspector Certification testing.
-This individual is currently attending subrecipient Field/Technical monitorings as an observer.
+Field Monitor Qualifications: The qualifications of the Field Monitors (Technical Monitors) include experience with the weatherization program as well as building science knowledge.
+The Field/Technical monitors have BPI certifications (including HEP QCI), Weatherization Assistant Training Certificate, as well as multiple WV WAP specific certifications that are now superseded by HEP or other state/national certification, but still provide a strong foundation of knowledge; (Energy Auditor, Quality Control Inspector, multiple HVAC certifications) as well as attendance to regional and national energy conferences.